 The Blue Circle Voices (BCV) is an IDF initiative, launched in 2016, that aims to represent the interests of people living with, or affected by, diabetes, through a worldwide network of members and other stakeholders.

 The BCV network draws upon the experiences of people with diabetes, acts as their global voice and provides them with an opportunity for expression.
 This network focuses on a variety of issues and challenges that people with diabetes encounter in our world today.

-Seeking to understand and clarify challenges within diabetes communities, BCV consultations will result in the development of strategies aimed at improving diabetes prevention, care and management.
+Seeking to understand and clarify challenges within the diabetes community, BCV consultations result in the development of strategies to improve prevention, care and management.
 The network also strengthens IDF’s presence in global fora and brings both heightened awareness and credibility to diabetes prevention, care, access and rights issues.

-Composed of adults living with diabetes of all ages and from all IDF regions, BCV accommodates representation from the following groups:
+Composed of adults living with diabetes of all ages and from all IDF regions, BCV accomodates representation from the following groups:

-- Women with a history of gestational diabetes
+Women with gestational diabetes (GDM) or a history of gestational diabetes

 The 24th edition of the IDF Congress was held in Abu Dhabi, the capital of the United Arab Emirates, on 4-8 December 2017.
 Some of the Blue Circle Voices' members had the opportunity to participate as speakers during one the many conferences: Riva Greenberg (USA), Gopika Krishnan (India), Phylissa Derose (United Arab Emirates) and Rakiya Kilgori (Nigeria).